UW-Eau Claire – Eau Claire Campus

-A full-time academic staff position is available in Student Support Services beginning September 2, 2022.
-The official title of this position is Student Affairs Program Specialist, and the working title is Academic Advising Coordinator.
+A 60% academic staff position (24 hours per week) is available in Student Support Services beginning Fall Semester 2022.
+The official title of this position is Student Affairs Program Specialist, and the working title is Career Development Coordinator.
 This position is contingent on grant funding, and the salary will be commensurate with experience and qualifications.

 - Assist with the interviewing and selection of program participants

 - Conduct individual and group career counseling sessions to promote the students’ retention and graduation

 - Administer and interpret academic and career assessments, such as the Noel-Levitz College Student Inventory and the Strong Interest Inventory

 - Perform outreach to encourage students to secure internships, engage in service learning, and assume leadership roles that will strength their career profiles